mctweb/torphins-playgroup/content/pages/support-us.md

   - type: general-section
     flip: true
-    body: "Torphins Playgroup Preschool is a registered Scottish charity (SC008749) run by the local community to provide high-quality, affordable childcare and opportunities for children to learn, explore and flourish through play.\r
+    body: "Torphins Playgroup Preschool is a registered Scottish charity (SC008749) run by the local community to provide high-quality affordable childcare and opportunities for children to learn, explore and flourish through play.\r